DevExpress/devextreme-documentation/concepts/05 UI Components/Button/10 Validate and Submit an HTML Form.md

+---
+tags: button, validate a form, submit a form, submit editors
+---
 Commonly, editors nested into an HTML form are supposed to be validated on the client and then submitted to the server.
 The Button UI component supports this scenario out of the box.
 Place the Button on the HTML form and set the [useSubmitBehavior](/api-reference/10%20UI%20Components/dxButton/1%20Configuration/useSubmitBehavior.md '/Documentation/ApiReference/UI_Components/dxButton/Configuration/#useSubmitBehavior') property to **true**.

 ---